 If the determination of the Panel is contested by a grievant or by the faculty directly named in the grievance, the Panel will reconvene within ten (10) working days of the Dean's or his/her designee's receipt of the request for reconsideration to review the bases of the contest.
 If the Panel concurs with the contestant, it will correct the procedural defect, reinterpret the policy as appropriate, or review the factual error, and then review its determination and revise it if the Panel deems appropriate.
 The Panel will present its determination in writing to the Dean or his/her designee within three (3) working days following the conclusion of its deliberations.
 A second determination from the panel, if submitted to the Dean or his/her designee by the Panel subsequent to a second hearing resulting from a request for reconsideration, shall be a recommendation which the Dean or his/her designee may accept or reject, in whole or in part.
-The decision of the Dean or his/her designee shall be sent in writing to the grievant and faculty directly named in the grievance or sent by registered mail with return receipt (and a copy by regular mail) to their last known addresses.
+The decision of the Dean or his/her designee shall be sent in writing to the grievant and faculty directly named in the grievance within five (5) working days thereafter.
+The notification may be hand-delivered to the grievant and faculty directly named in the grievance or sent by registered mail with return receipt (and a copy by regular mail) to their last known addresses.
 The decision of the Dean or his/her designee shall be final.